ryanczm/Analytic-Musings/notes/quant/fwm.md

 Trend Signal

 * Medium to long term - a quarterly trend is ideal.
+I think I need to switch out

 Operational Edge